-Maricel Cigales, Ph.D., BCBA-D Behavior Analysis Program Director
+Maricel Cigales, Ph.D., BCBA-D Behavior Analysis Program Director practice, and vice versa.

 Department of Psychology Chair

 Dr. McMakin (she/her/hers) is Associate Professor of Clinical Science and Cognitive Neuroscience in the Department of Psychology at Florida International University.
 She also holds a dual appointment at the Brain institute in the Department of Neurology at Nicklaus Children's Hospital (formerly Miami Children's Hospital).